GENDER PAY GAP REPORTING 2022/2023

 At Sofology, we fully embrace the responsibility of providing a workplace that is fair, diverse and committed to treating each and every colleague equally.
-We are dedicated to ensuring equal pay for male and female colleagues throughout the business, as well as offering the same opportunities to train, develop and thrive in every role.
-We therefore welcome the opportunity to publish for the third year running our review of our Gender Pay Gap and our action plan to improve.
+We are dedicated to ensure equal pay for male and female colleagues throughout the business, and a key part of this is our commitment to create a more gender-balanced workforce where we employ and retain more women, so they can thrive at all levels across our business.
+Offering the same opportunities to train, develop and thrive in every role is part of our key strategy and therefore we welcome the opportunity to publish for the fifth year running, our review of our Gender Pay Gap and our action plan to improve.

 Understanding The Gender Pay Gap

-The Gender Pay Gap is a method to identify if there are any gaps in pay between men and women by using a set of calculations prescribed by legislation.
-These figures give an overview of the gender balance within our business by comparing the average earnings for both sexes, regardless of role or seniority at Sofology.
-This information will help to identify any room for improvement within the organisation in terms of gender equality and equal opportunities being afforded to both sexes.
+The Gender Pay Gap is a method of identifying if there are any gaps in pay between men and women by using a set of calculations prescribed by legislation.
+These figures provide an overview of the gender balance within our business by comparing the mean and median earnings for both sexes, regardless of role or seniority at Sofology.
+This information will help to identify room for improvement within the organisation in terms of gender representation equality and equal opportunities being afforded to both sexes.
 Gender Pay Gap reporting will enable Sofology to fully review and act upon any gender pay differences across the organisation.

-At Sofology we have a number of roles which have fixed rates of pay, for example; Sales Consultants, Sales Administrators, Customer Service Advisors, Delivery Bookings Advisors, Van Drivers, Co-Drivers, Warehouse Colleagues and Upholsterers.
-Men and women are paid equally for these roles and the only difference in earnings would be down to performance, productivity, location, or length of service.
-More specialist / senior roles do have a variance of salary which is based solely on an individual’s expertise and qualifications regardless of sex.
-All roles are benchmarked using an independent system.
+For 2022 reporting submission Sofology had a number of roles which have fixed rates of pay, for example; Sales Consultants, Customer Service colleagues and Service Technicians.
+Men and women were paid equally for these roles and the only difference in earnings would be down to performance, productivity or location.
+More specialist / senior roles do have a variance of salary which is based solely on an individual’s expertise and qualifications regardless of gender.

-Monitoring our Gender Pay data, and more importantly understanding the factors that contribute to the differences will help to begin narrowing our Gender Pay Gap and will inform our longer term strategy to help Sofology become recognised as an environment where women are equal, supported and driven to succeed.
+Monitoring our Gender Pay data, and more importantly understanding the factors that contribute to the differences, has and will continue to support us in narrowing our Gender Pay Gap.
+This will also inform our longer term strategy to help Sofology become recognised as an environment where women and men are equal, supported and driven to succeed regardless of gender.

 Our Results - What is the Gender Pay Gap at Sofology?